 Thy Kingdom Come

-Wave of prayer gathering force across the diocese
+Wave of prayer is rolling across the diocese

-Thy Kingdom Come is supported by the Archbishops of Canterbury and York, who are inviting every parish, school, chaplaincy, retreat house, and praying community to join in ten days of prayer for evangelism and witness in the run up to Pentecost.
+Thy Kingdom Come started on Ascension Day (May 25th) and ends on the eve of Pentecost (June 3rd).
+It is supported by the Archbishops of Canterbury and York, who are inviting every parish, school, chaplaincy, retreat house, and praying community to join in ten days of prayer for evangelism and witness in the run up to Pentecost.

 Towards the end of the 10 days there will be two major prayer gatherings:

 Friday 2nd June – 7pm at Trent Vineyard Church, Nottingham – organised by the Nottingham City Prayer network

 Saturday 3rd June – 7pm in the Cathedral at the invitation of the Dean.

 Before the evening service at the Minster on Saturday, a whole day of prayer related activity is planned; Visitors are welcome to make use of the prayer chapel all day long, while from 3-5pm there will be a host of interactive prayer stations set up around the Cathedral, suitable for all ages and styles.
 Refreshments will be available.

 At 5.30, there will be a picnic in the Education Garden (State Chamber if wet) – cakes and drinks will be provided, take your own sandwiches.
 The day will be rounded off at 7pm with a celebratory prayer gathering in the Minster with Bishop Paul.